chenming-wu/pymdp/README.rst

 Install
 -------

-We use CMake (>=3.16) and vcpkg to facilate the compilation process.
-You can download and install CMake from their official website, and install vcpkg by
+I used CMake 4.4.0 and VCPKG to facilate the compilation process.
+You can download and install CMake from their official website, and install VCPKG by

 .. code-block:: bash